 - Naturalistic – our ABA meets the needs of the learner and changes over time as the patient builds mastery.
 Our BCBAs balance teaching discrete and real-world skills in a way that harnesses the therapist-patient relationship and external rewards.

 - Responsiveness – our staff are dedicated employees, not independent contractors, which means more focused attention, enhanced teamwork and better treatment fidelity across clinicians.
+We work in all settings, during the week and weekends!
 We also have two full-time administrators so you will always hear back from us within 1 business day.

 MPG provides ABA services for children, adolescents and adults who may have eating, speaking, emotional, and/or behavioral difficulties.
-We can work in the home, at school, in the community and in our offices.
+We can work in the home, at school, in the community and in our offices, during the week and even on the weekends!
 MPG does not accept insurance or contract directly with Early Intervention or the DOE, but can provide paid receipts for patients to submit for out-of-network reimbursement.